fanchenjie/fanchenjie.github.io/index.md

 [//]: # (write a bit about yourself here)
 ### who am I?

-### My simple goal: to be a outstanding SDE.
+### My simple goal: Always be curious and keep learning.

-I am hard worker with strong interpersonal skills, experienced in working with diverse groups.
+I am highly motivated and enthusiastic to learn new technology and solve challenging problems.
+I am hard worker with strong programming skills.
 I am creative, open-minded and easygoing and I enjoy working with others and I try to use all of these qualities in tasks I have been given.
-I have performed many administrative tasks with quality and have won some competitions.
 I have excellent work ethics and a positive attitude.